 2. Failed Pilot Light

 Homeowners with gas heating units should use extra caution in ensuring that their pilot light remains on.
 This provides the spark that allows the system to ignite when triggered by your thermostat.
 A faulty pilot light will keep your system from turning on and lead to unexpectedly cold temperatures.

 Because of the mild temperatures, many Northern Texas homes have heat pumps.
 If the outside temperatures drop suddenly or the system runs continuously, the coils in these units can become frozen.
 Most modern heat pumps will automatically enter a defrost mode.
 However, if yours isn't equipped to do so, or fails, you may find yourself chipping ice from the unit manually.

 Professional HVAC Maintenance in Dallas

-Whether you experience cold spots in your home or your system breaks down, contact our professional staff at Rescue Air Heating and Cooling in Dallas today.
+Whether you experience cold spots in your home or your system breaks down, contact our professional staff at Rescue Air and Plumbing in Dallas today.
 We can help you with everything from routine maintenance on your HVAC system to emergency repairs in the event of a breakdown.